 Management and Coordination

-The law provides for a National Coordination Table to be set up at the Ministry of the Interior (Department for Civil Liberties and Immigration) and for Regional Coordination Tables to be established at every Prefecture of the regional capitals.[46]
+The law provides for a National Coordination Table to be set up at the Ministry of the Interior (Department for Civil Liberties and Immigration) and for Regional Coordination Tables to be established at every Prefecture of the regional capitals.[35]
 The National Table is responsible, among others, for defining the guidelines and planning the interventions aimed at optimising the reception system.
 This includes the criteria for regional allocation of posts to be allocated to reception.
-The Table develops, on a yearly basis, a National reception plan that identifies national reception needs, based on projections for new arrivals.[47]
+The Table develops, on a yearly basis, a national reception plan that identifies national reception needs, based on projections for new arrivals.[36]

 Guidelines and programming prepared by the Table are then to be implemented at territorial level through the Regional coordination tables, which identify the location criteria for CARA and CAS facilities as well as the distribution criteria within the Region of the places to be allocated to reception purposes, taking into account the places already activated, in the territory of reference, within the SAI system.
 In the perspective of national coordination and multi-level governance of reception, several institutional acts have also been taken, beginning with the approval of a National Operational Plan by the Unified Conference[37] of 10 July 2014,[38] which represented a first attempt to develop a system of planning, organisation and national management of the reception of migrants and refugees.
 The fundamental aspect on which the implementation of the Plan was based was the progressive overcoming of the emergency-focused management that had characterised the Italian reception system until then.

-In practice, at least as regards the reception of applicants and protection holders, the Italian Government has often distinguished itself not only for a chronic lack of foresight in terms of needs and the consequent necessary planning, but also for the tendency to centralise most choices, reducing to the bone concertation and co-decision with others stakeholders.
-Proof of this is the fact that, in 2022, not only was the Government reception system once again unprepared for the growing numbers of asylum seekers to be received -with the consequence that new centres had to be opened in a rush, while an incalculable number of people was left homeless without any assistance-[50], but also most decisions in this sense were taken by the central government, without consultation with other relevant actors.[51]
+In practice, at least as regards the reception of applicants and protection holders, Italian Governments have often shown both a chronic lack of foresight in terms of contingency planning on reception, as well as a tendency to centralise choices on the reception system, reducing to the minimum concertation and co-decision with other stakeholders.
+Proof of this is the fact that, still in 2023, not only was the Government reception system once again unprepared for the growing numbers of asylum applicants to be received – with the consequence that new centres had to be opened in a rush, while an incalculable number of people was left homeless without any assistance –[39], but also most decisions in this sense were taken by the central government, without consultation with other relevant actors.[40]
 These two levels influence each other: if proper multiannual planning is not carried out, coordinating with local realities, the reception system as a whole cannot be stabilised, let alone enhanced.
-Conversely, as the Government frequently finds itself in urgent and unforeseen need for thousands of new places, which cannot wait for the lengthy process of consulting and involving local actors.[52]
-The most recent example of a proposed solution to this problem is the declaration of the state of emergency of 11 April 2023; according to the national Government, such measure was necessary to ensure the proper management of reception needs following disembarkations: the Italian regions were not involved in the decision-making process, so much so that, when it came to signing a formal agreement, all the regions governed by a political majority different from the central Government’s one (Valle d’Aosta, Emilia-Romagna, Tuscany, Apulia and Campania) refused to sign it, arguing against the necessity to declare the state of emergency.
-As a consequence, while the national emergency should be valid at the national level, its rules cannot be applied in those 5 regions.
-Similarly, the most important representative body of Italian municipalities (ANCI) declared that it would be of paramount importance to involve Municipalities when making decisions that impact on the territories.[53].
+Conversely, as the Government frequently finds itself in urgent and unforeseen need for thousands of new places, which cannot wait for the lengthy process of consulting and involving local actors.[41]
+The most recent example of a proposed solution to this problem is the declaration of the state of emergency of 11 April 2023 which was then extended each six months, last time from October 2024 to April 2025.[42]

 Monitoring